khulaifi95/ACS/EMS/Notes/EMS_Lecture 1.md

   - is based on *good* analysis
   - has sufficient data for generalisation
   - rest on a *good* theory
-  - Matches theory with data
+  - matches theory with data
 - Science is about **argument**.

 ```mermaid